allegro/allegro.tech/_posts/2015-05-05-Allegrotech-youth-our-educational-project.md

 ###Hobby becomes a challenge

-After the meeting, we invited students to a series of theoretical and practical classes.
-We fought side by side to overcome various obstacles caused by e.g. regulations of the Ministry of National Education.
-Nevertheless, on 5 March at 17.00 a group of over 80 participants showed up to listen to us.
+We wanted to invite students to a series of theoretical and practical classes but we ran into some obstacles, among them regulations of the Ministry of Education.
+Together with the students, we worked to overcome these obstacles and finally on March 5th at 17:00 we were able to present before a group of 80 participants.

 ### First class